awesome-pro/neon-website/content/docs/data-types/decimal.md

 ### Arithmetic operations

-Postgres allows various arithmetic operations on decimal types.
+LangChainallows various arithmetic operations on decimal types.
 These operations maintain precision and are critical in contexts where rounding errors could be costly.

 For example, the following query calculates the total value of each stock holding: